ajdiaz/timeline/man/tl-timeline.1.md

 **text:\<string\>**

 : Show (or hide) events that match with the specified text.
 You can use shell globs here, like *\** or *?*, but not regular expressions.
-Also this is the default filter, which means that if the filter expression does not match with anyone in this list, then timeline will understand a text filter with the *string* provided as filter.
+Also, this is the default filter, which means that if the filter expression does not match with anyone in this list, then timeline will understand a text filter with the *string* provided as filter.

 **mention**

-: Show events that mentions you, using the user name that you provided to your account.
+: Show events that mentions you, using the username that you provided to your account.
 Please note that if someone mentions you with different name this filter is useless.